SlapOS/slapos/software/slapos-testing/README.md

 This software release is used to run unit test of slapos eggs.

-The approach is to use setuptools' integrated test runner, `python setup.py test`, to run tests.
+The approach is to use nxdtest test runner, which will run tests for each projects, as described in `.nxdtest` file.

-The `python` used in this command will be a `zc.recipe.egg` interpreter with all eggs pre-installed by this software release.

 The results of this test suite running on Nexedi ERP5 are published as `SlapOS.Eggs.UnitTest-Master.Python3` and `SlapOS.Eggs.UnitTest-Master.Python2`.

 Here's an example session of how a developer could use this software release in